Understanding Your Pathology Report: Prostate Cancer

 • The procedure that was done to get the prostate tissue.

-• The date the specimen was collected and when it was received in the laboratory.
+• The date the specimen was collected and when it got to the laboratory.

 • A description of what the specimen looks like to the naked eye (called gross description).